withray/residualKAN/README.md

 You can also find our paper on [arXiv](https://arxiv.org/abs/2410.05500).

-Networks are trained from scratch for 200 epochs (100 epochs on ImageNet) using stochastic gradient descent (SGD) with a weight decay of 0.0005.
+Networks are trained from scratch for 200 epochs using stochastic gradient descent (SGD) with a weight decay of 0.0005 (100 epochs on ImageNet with a weight decay of 0.0001).
 RandAugment, CutMix with a 50\% probability, and MixUp ($\alpha = 0.2$) with a 30\% probability are used as data augmentation.
-RKAN blocks are added primarily to the fourth stage of the network.
+RKAN blocks are added primarily to the fourth stage of the network except for ConvNeXt and Swin where the block is implemented into the second stage.

+It should be noted that the RKAN module performs exceptionally well on small and datasets that are prone to overfitting.
+Multi-stage RKAN performs better when RKAN blocks are only implemented into the last 2 stages.
+More details can be found in our original paper.
+Performance gains for more recent architectures (ConvNeXt and Swin) are not yet observed on ImageNet.

 ## Results
 ### CIFAR-100 Results